Citizen Science

 Monitoring Wild Flower Abundance on Roadside Verges

-We are currently recruiting citizen scientist to take part in a monitoring programme of your local roadside verges.
+We are currently recruiting citizen scientists to take part in a monitoring programme of your local roadside verges.
 The scheme will include full training and is open to all.
 If you are interested in becoming a road verge citizen scientist, please get in touch at biodiversity@habitatsandheritage.org.uk